alexharv074/aws_exam_notes/developer/sqs_notes.md

 Max long poll timeout = 20 s.

+## Delay queues

+Delay queues let you postpone the delivery of new messages to a queue for a number of seconds.

 ## SQS Fanning Out

 Use SNS topics to fan out to multiple SQS queues.